Smoothness in the $l_p$ Minkowski problem for $p<1$: Some results on Monge-Amp ere equations in Euclidean space

-The proof of Claim~\eqref{th_regularity_f_} in Theorem~\ref{th_regularity-new} is based on the following proposition.
-This proposition is related to a step in the proof of Theorem~E~(a) in~\cite{CW}, however the argument that we use to prove it is substantially different from that in \cite{CW}.
+The proof of Claim~\eqref{th_regularity_f_} in Theorem~\ref{th_regularity-new} is based on the following proposition, which is related to a step in the proof of Theorem~E~(a) in~\cite{CW}, however our proof is substantially different from that in \cite{CW}.

 \begin{prop} Let $v$ be a non-negative convex function defined on the closure of an open convex set $\Omega\subset \R^n$, $n\geq 2$, such that $S=\{x\in \Omega:v(x)=0\}$ is non-empty and compact, and $v$ is locally strictly convex on $\Omega\backslash S$.
 Let $\psi:(0,\infty)\to[0,\infty)$ be monotone decreasing and not identically zero; assume that $\tau_2>\tau_1>0$ and $v$ satisfy